Showing posts sorted by relevance for query gauntlet. Sort by date Show all posts

 - STREET FIGHTER -

-Anybody that knows me, knows that I'm no expert in this genre.
-In fact, I know very little until recently dipped my toes in the water a few years back with Double Dragon 3.
+Anyone who knows me knows that I'm no expert in this genre.
+I know very little until recently dipped my toes in the water a few years back with Double Dragon 3.
 I was shocked by how much I enjoyed it and found the whole experience rather mind-blowing.
 What had I been missing all these years?
 I know, I know...

-Anyhow, things aren't (ahem) quite as impressive here with Street Fighter.
-The gameplay is slow, very slow and the controls simply don't feel right.
-To me, it's like I'm blindly bashing the button in the desperate hope to punch or kick at the right moment.
-Also, the opponents never truly feel like they have much AI but, when they do attack, they're possessed by Chuck Norris!!
-The balance is off so I dare anyone to beat your first opponent - without cheating!
+Things aren't (ahem) as impressive here with Street Fighter.
+The gameplay is very slow, and the controls don't feel right.
+It's like I'm blindly bashing the button in the desperate hope of punching or kicking at the right moment.
+Also, the opponents never truly feel like they have much AI, but when they attack, they're possessed by Chuck Norris!!
+The balance is off, so I dare anyone to beat your first opponent - without cheating!

 Graphically, it looks nice with neat backdrops and huge sprites (more on that another time!).
-However, the game moves dog-slow and the sprites have bad animation.
-I'm not sure why everything is so eye-burstingly jerky because there's actually very little going on.
+However, the game is dog-slow, and the sprites have bad animation.
+I'm unsure why everything is so eye-burstingly jerky, as there's little going on.
 I'm not going to mention the music other than to say how much it grates.
 Ugh!!

 Everything about this conversion feels like a wind-up.
 Have I been given a beta by accident?
 Surely this is a joke?
-Imagine paying the RRP for this lol.
-Play something else and don't waste your time booting this one up!
+Imagine paying the RRP for this.
+Play something else and don't waste your time booting this up!

-Looks quite nice I think.
-Though fighting in slo-mo is made even worse by a ridiculous difficulty.
+Looks quite nice, I think.
+Though fighting in slo-mo is made even worse by ridiculous difficulty.

 - THE CRYPTO'PINION -

-It's obvious Gauntlet II was always going to be the star of this collection - and it is.
-But I'm shocked at how much I enjoyed playing 1943 which is a seriously crazy shooter.
+It's obvious Gauntlet II was going to be the star of this collection - and it is.
+But I'm shocked at how much I enjoyed playing 1943, which is a seriously crazy shooter.
 Okay, I initially hated it, but after many agonising attempts, I finally got the hang of it.
-I still need a cheat for infinite lives but I loved every second of it.
+I still need a cheat for infinite lives, but I loved it.

-Sadly, that leaves two stinkers.
+That leaves two stinkers.
 OutRun is a terrible racer with a headache-inducing framerate that makes our Atari ST run slower than an Amstrad CPC.
 So I'm (more than) relieved we have Peter's Atari STe upgrade in the pipeline.
 Street Fighter is something else.
-I'm not sure what to say other than shockingly poor programming.
+I'm unsure what to say other than shockingly poor programming.

 Overall, I would have been pleased with this compilation back in the day.
-It's obvious that I would have spent most of my time playing Gauntlet II whilst occasionally booting up 1943 for a quickie - and probably not lasting very long.
-However, the other floppies would have been reformatted and used for the latest Automation disks!!
+It's obvious that I would have spent most of my time playing Gauntlet II and occasionally booting up 1943 for a quickie - and probably not lasting very long.
+The other floppies would have been reformatted and used for the latest Automation disks!!

 GIANTS can be downloaded from AtariMania